kdeldycke/awesome-engineering-team-management/README.md

 * [You’re Not Managing a Team of Software Engineers, You’re Managing a Team of Writers](https://medium.com/coaching-notes/youre-not-managing-a-team-of-software-engineers-you-re-managing-a-team-of-writers-b263d3a10cc7).
 * [What senior engineers do: fix knowledge holes](http://www.mooreds.com/wordpress/archives/3232).
 * [Get your work recognized: write a brag document](https://jvns.ca/blog/brag-documents/) - There’s this idea that, if you do great work at your job, people will (or should!) automatically recognize that work and reward you for it with promotions / increased pay.
 In practice, it’s often more complicated than that.

+## Politics

+Here we are, at the intersection of power and influence lies the political game.
+If its nature and intensity is sourced from the company's core culture and history, you're unfortunately unlikely to avoid it past a certain hierarchical level.
+So be prepared.

+* `The actual power wielded by a high level executive is usually inversely proportional to the size of the organization they manage.` (source: [comment](https://news.ycombinator.com/item?id=20260498) on [Why large companies are so difficult to rescue](https://news.ycombinator.com/item?id=20260114)).
+* [HiPPO FAQ](http://bitly.com/HIPPOExplained) - HiPPO stands for `Highest Paid Person's Opinion`, a trait of dysfunctional culture, in which power politics trumps data.
+* [*The Prince*](https://en.wikipedia.org/wiki/The_Prince) - Machiavelli's ideas on how to accrue honour and power as a leader.
+Resorting to that level of politics in a company is a sure way to render the culture highly toxic, as well as corrupting and demoralizing the organization at all levels.
+* [The Gervais Principle](https://www.ribbonfarm.com/the-gervais-principle/) - A cynical, bleak, but still fascinating take on the management ladder, based on *The Office*.

 ## Re-organizations